Aloompa/react-functional-lifecycle/README.md

 This is a way to tap into the React lifecycle methods without writing classes.
 This is useful if you are using a Flux or Redux library to manage your state, but you still need to access lifecycle methods.

+## Installation

+React Functional Lifecycle has a peerDependency of React 14 or greater.
+Otherwise, installing it is as easy as:

+`npm install react-functional-lifecycle --save`

 ## API

 React Functional Lifecycle is a function that takes your functional component as the first argument and an object of your lifecycle methods as the second argument and returns a new component.
 For example: